Visual Ethnography

 Project planning

-I am very clear that in no sense am I intending to carry out any kind of anthropological or ethnographic research.
-Rather, I intend to take documentary images with an ethnographic slant, insofar as the subjects will be people engaged in a specific cultural activity in a specific sociological context, with a view to simply recording it and, hopefully, making some interesting images.
 No theoretical framework will be employed in interpreting them and no hypotheses, far less conclusions, will be put forward.
 I am very clear that this course is part of a Creative Practice programme and that my sole interest is in image making, albeit the images I will take will hopefully tell a story.
-What any viewer makes of the images is up to them. since the primary focus of my project is merely to try to capture something of the the flavour of an event that brings together people with specialsed knowledge and interests in common.
+What any viewer makes of the images is up to them. since the primary focus of my project is merely to try to capture something of the the flavour of an event that brings together people within a specfic cultural context and in possession of specialised knowledge.

 Cattle breeders normally live and work in relative isolation from each other: like all such events (amateur sports, agricultural shows in general etc), the Bull Sales are both a social gathering and a competition.
 The two activities are closely related.
 To level the playing field, all animals entered for the sale must also be entered for the show and vice versa (with some limited exceptions ie where an animal is not within the age range of any class or where a draft of animals is being sold at the same time).
 While some breeders (notably, hobby farmers) are interested primarily in the prestige among their peers if their animal wins a prize, the majority enter the show for commercial reasons.
 Prizewinning animals wear their rosettes in the ring and the winning of prizes may be mentioned in the catalogue of subsequent sales.
 The judge’s opinion may or may not be reflected in the sale price .